HaydenHaines/VeriVote/README.md

 3) Assure that each ballot is counted only once.

 New Process:
-To do this, we will employ a additional new technology.
+To do this, we will employ an additional new technology.
 An imaging system will be located on top of every ballot collection box.
 Each ballot will include an open space for a random hand drawing by the voter.
 It can be any shape, any consistency as long as it include no less than 85% whitespace, and is not the voter's signature.
 Machine learning algorithms will be employed to render the shape into a score.
 Any two ballots that have equal scores will be flagged for hand examination to ensure that the same ballot was never run through a machine twice.

 Embedded system
   1) Images each ballot,